-This week's prep football matchups
+This Week's Prep Football Matchups

 KICKOFF 7 p.m.

-HOOTEN'S RANKINGS Southside is No. 14 in Class 7A; Russellville is No. 12 in Class 6A.
+HOOTEN'S RANKINGS Ozark is No. 3 in Class 4A; Charleston is No. 18 in Class 3A.

 -- Chip Souza • @NWAChip